This post may contain affiliate links. For more information, read my disclosure policy.

 - ½ cup (113g) unsalted butter, sliced into tablespoons

 - ½ teaspoon salt

 - ½ teaspoon baking soda

 - Add sliced butter to a saucepan and heat over medium-low heat until melted.
 Continue cooking, stirring often, until the butter foams and reduces, then turns brown (little flecks of brown will appear).
 Don’t walk away, this can happen quickly and it can burn fast.
 Remove from heat.

 - Transfer melted butter to a bowl and stir in both sugars until smooth.
-Mix in egg, vanilla and salt.
+Mix in egg, vanilla, baking soda, and salt.
 Stir in flour, then stir in chocolate chips.